Fire safety for self-catering holiday lets

 • Does your booking procedure take into account any specific needs your guests may have?
 How would you know if someone has a hearing impairment and how would they be alerted in the event of a fire?

-• It is important that your emergency plan (what your guests do in the event of a fire) is suitable for all persons staying at your premises.
+• Your emergency plan (what your guests do in the event of a fire) must be suitable for all persons staying at your premises.
 You must not rely on the Fire and Rescue Service to evacuate people from your premises.

 Smoke alarms and smoke detection